To become a member of EPTA you will need to subscribe to the Vision and Purpose statement of the Association, which reads:

 To apply for individual membership, you need to do two things:

-- First fill in the application form: Individual membership application The form asks you to tell EPTA something about yourself, and to supply the name of one referee.
-Email it to the EPTA Secretary (address on the form).
+- First fill in the application form: Individual membership application.
+The form asks you to tell EPTA something about yourself, and to supply the name of one referee.
+Email it to the EPTA Chair (address on the form).
 Your application will be considered by the EPTA Exec, after which, if successful, you will be a ‘candidate member’.

 - Second, once you have received word that you are a candidate member, arrange to pay for EPTA membership, which includes subscription to the Association’s journal, JEPTA.
 You can do this on the publisher’s website (on the website please click on the “society membership” tab and select the correct type of membership).
 Here you can buy EPTA full personal membership, which you will note is slightly cheaper than a journal subscription alone, or student (concessionary) membership, which is half price.